The new owner of the former Kennametal plant in Evans is unsure how many workers will be retained after Aug. 30.

 Top-Eastern Drill paid $29 million to acquire a Kennametal drill line and the rights to production facilities in Clemson, Evans, Mexico City; and Mississauga, Ontario, Canada.

-Theres lot of great people here.
-We like them a lot, so were going to do what we can.
+"There probably will be layoffs, not a significant amount, but we're trying to make efficiencies.
+Some things will move up to Clemson, and some of those (Evans) employees will probably come up to Clemson also," Mr. Erkkila said.
+"There's lot of great people here.
+We like them a lot, so we're going to do what we can.
 We have every plan to keep continuing on and keep as many people employed as financially makes sense.
-Its a very talented, very experienced workforce.
-Its one of the reasons our company was interested, he said.
+It's a very talented, very experienced workforce.
+It's one of the reasons our company was interested."

 Plant employees would not comment when approached in the parking lot Wednesday afternoon, saying that they have been instructed not to speak to the media.